Jzow/enlp/README.md

 # Sword Come

-For English vocabulary analysis and sentence analysis in natural language, model training, intelligent response and emotion analysis are carried out through the analyzed data
+:rainbow:For English vocabulary analysis and sentence analysis in natural language, model training, intelligent response and emotion analysis reasoning are carried out through the analysis of data :)

 ## :pushpin: Stanford part of speech description